daytonaio-experiments/starter-nextjs-v0/docs/starter-nextjs-v0-wtiteup.md

 **Loading Indicators**

 When a user clicks **“Generate Image,”** it may take a few seconds for the Stable Diffusion API to process the request.
 To keep users informed, add a loading spinner or message to show that the image is being generated.
 This helps manage user expectations and provides a smoother experience.

+### Deploying Your App with Vercel

+Once your app is polished and fully functional, the final step is to deploy it for users to access.
+Vercel provides an easy way to deploy Next.js applications with minimal setup, allowing you to share your app with others quickly.

+To deploy, follow the instructions in the [Next.js deployment guide](https://nextjs.org/learn-pages-router/basics/deploying-nextjs-app/deploy).
+This guide will help you connect your GitHub repository to Vercel and get your app running live on the web.

+By deploying to Vercel, you make your image generator app accessible online, ready to accept prompts, and generate images for users in real-time.

 ## Getting Your AI Image Generator App Up and Running